Ireland's finance monthly for over 30 years

 The Irish Tax Monitor is published every month in Finance Dublin.
 The Irish Tax Monitor delivers a focus on tax advice, delivered by leading professional writers in the tax field in Ireland.
 Its aim is to produce a publication that delivers practical tax guidance to decision makers in the broad corporate and IFS sectors.
 It also focuses forensically on global events, developments and initiatives likely to impact on Irish companies.
 Please contact us at email@example.com if you would like further information as to how to become a contributor of the Tax Monitor.

-More Finance Dublin Special Publications & Reports :- FinTech, Brexit and Employment Trends in Ireland's IFS Industry, a special survey by Deloitte & Finance Dublin - The Finance Dublin and Deloitte Research Report finds that 40% of Ireland's IFS companies expect Brexit to have a positive impact on headcount, against 7% saying it will cut jobs.
-The survey, amongst the 500 Companies included in the 2017 Finance Dublin Yearbook, carried out in collaboration with Deloitte also finds that overall employment increased amongst the companies surveyed last year by 4.6 per cent and that Regulation and Supervision issues are the most important concerns.
+More Finance Dublin Special Publications & Research Reports :- FinTech, Brexit and Employment Trends in Ireland's IFS Industry, a Research Report by Deloitte & Finance Dublin - The Finance Dublin and Deloitte Research Report (July 2017) found that 40% of Ireland's IFS companies expected Brexit to have a positive impact on headcount, against 7% saying it will cut jobs.
+The survey, amongst 500 companies in the 2017 Finance Dublin Yearbook, carried out in collaboration with Deloitte also finds that overall employment increased amongst the companies surveyed last year by 4.6 per cent and that Regulation and Supervision issues are the most important concerns.

 Digital and print advertising in Finance Dublin

 Web statistics for the Finance Dublin online platform just released for 2017 show an increase of 29 p.c. in average monthly unique visitors in the year over 2016, while visits, and page impressions (up 40 p.c. to over 1 million), also increased sharply.
 These increases in readership of the Finance Dublin site were accompanied by strong increases for its sister publication, Aviation Finance, in which Ireland's international aviation finance and leasing industry features prominently in the fortnightly publication every two weeks - with unique visitors there up by 29% on average in 2017.

 Average unique monthly visitors to Finance Dublin rose to 12,311 per month in 2017, up from 9,519 in 2016, and including average monthly unique visitors on the financejobs.ie and finance-magazine.com site with those on the Finance Dublin site, the overall platform saw average unique monthly visitors in 2017 of 25,335 people*.